airpair/using-locs-css-naming-conventions/post.md

 #### Origin of LOC
 There is a lot of crap out there on how to build your own internal framewowrk for the UI.
 I don't find it to be beneficial to create everything on your own, but it is cool if you do.
-I know there are some methodologies out there for CSS like BEM, but honestly I kind of got tired of trying to sort through a massive amount of CSS on enterprise framworks trying to clean up or refactor a website; so I came up with my own called "LOC".
+I know there are some methodologies out there for CSS like BEM, but honestly I kind of got tired of sorting through a massive amount of enterprise css framworks trying to clean up or refactor a website; so I came up with my own called "LOC".

 LOC stands for Level-Object-Component CSS naming conventions.
-The benefit of this is where you can look at a template and know how the styles are being applied; like is it on a global scale or flow specific area.
+The benefit of LOC is where you can look at a template and know how the styles are being applied; like is it on a global scale or flow specific area.
 It help resolve several issue among a development team:

  - Standarizing development practices among internal and external development teams
  - A better understanding of what styles are being applied in the templates/ HTML pages